twhlynch/WorkersBot/README.md

 Copy `Account ID` from the right and save it for later.

-Click `Create application`, `Create Worker`, name it "WorkersBot" (or change that and change it in wrangler.toml as well), and then `Deploy`.
+Click `Create application`, `Create Worker`, name it "workers-bot" (or change that and change it in wrangler.toml as well), and then `Deploy`.

 Go to https://dash.cloudflare.com/profile and click `API Tokens`.